Dataset Preview

 The details view provides additional technical information about the dataset, as well as some administrative operations:

-• Schema - Provides full information on the table schema (column specifications) and allows editing the schema (if applicable).
+• Schema: Provides full information on the table schema (column specifications) and allows you to edit the schema (if applicable).

-• Files - Shows the list of files that makes the dataset and allows downloading them.
+• Files: Displays the list of files that make up the dataset and allows you to download them.

-• Job spec - Shows the job specification containing essential information for the dataset to build.
+• Job spec: Displays the job specification containing essential information for the dataset to build.

-• Custom metadata - Allows adding custom fields of information to the dataset.
-The fields added in this section are displayed in the information panel of the main Preview page.
+• Custom metadata: Allows you to add custom fields of information to the dataset.
+The fields added in this section are displayed in the information panel of the overview page.

 Stream (only for streaming datasets)